on1san/Custom-Player-Sprite-Switcher/README.md

 This is an easy way to try out custom sprites or play with different characters.

 In Version 1.0 all 6 tile sprites extracted of the rom are used.
+The overworld spritesheets contain of 6 x 16x16 sprites in a single .png image.
 These files lie in the "sprites" and "battle/trainers" folders of gen1recomp.
 This means you can play as any NPC which walks around in the overworld.
 *There are no NPCs riding a bike except the biker, so there are not sprites for riding a bike.*